Skip to content

 However, at the end of the year my part-time job ended and I am currently able to continue my studies thanks to my spouse’s income.
 I am also looking for a new part-time job.

-What additional information would you have liked?
 What would you have liked to know in advance?

 It had never occurred to me that such a legal clause could exist.
 When I accepted the study place, I would have liked to have had better information about the financial options available if you were not in full-time employment.
 The YAMK degrees are advertised as something you can do while working, but information on how studying part-time would work financially would have been useful.